Pakistani Shiites end protests, hold funeral for 11 miners

 QUETTA, Pakistan (AP) — Hundreds of Pakistani Shiites gathered Saturday to bury 11 coal miners from the minority Hazara community who were killed by the Islamic State group, ending over a week of protests that sought to highlight the minority community’s plight.

-Protesters staged a sit-in after the militant group captured and shot the miners last Sunday in Machh, an area some 30 miles east of Quetta, the capital of Pakistan’s trouble Baluchistan province.
-Shiites across the country joined in the demonstrations — including blocking roads in major cities — demanding that Prime Minister Imran Khan visit the grieving minority community in Quetta and assure their protection.
+Protesters staged a sit-in after the militant group captured and shot the miners last Sunday in Machh, an area some 30 miles east of Quetta, the capital of Pakistan’s troubled Baluchistan province.

+Prime Minister Imran Khan arrived Saturday afternoon in Quetta and was expected to meet with a delegation of mourners and Shiite leaders, according to his office.
+Khan’s visit came after Shiite demonstrators across the country — who blocked roads in major cities — demanded that he visit the grieving minority community in Quetta and assure their protection.

 On Friday, Khan appealed to the protesters not to link the burial of the coal miners to his visit to Quetta, vowing that he would visit afterward.
 Under Islamic tradition, burials take place as quickly as possible after death.